 [ICAO NAT Doc 007, ¶8.1.5] Regardless of how sophisticated or mature a system is, it is still essential that stringent navigation and cross checking procedures are maintained if Gross Navigation Errors (GNEs) are to be avoided.
-A GNE within NAT Airspace is defined as a deviation from cleared track of 25 NM or more (note the change from ≥ 25 NM post implementation of the RLatSM trials).
+A GNE within NAT Airspace is defined as a deviation from cleared track of 10 NM or more (note the change from ≥ 25 NM post implementation of the RLatSM trials).
 Some of these errors are detected by means of long range radars as aircraft leave oceanic airspace.
 Other such errors may also be identified through the scrutiny of routine position reports from aircraft.

 [ICAO NAT Doc 007, ¶14.3.1] The most common causes of lateral navigation errors, in approximate order of frequency, have been as follows: